 If your only experience of baked beans on toast is with what comes out of a can, you are in for a treat.
 This homemade baked beans and eggs on toast is way superior in every way—a breakfast or brunch to savour.

 This classic dish originated in Europe.
-On reaching North America, its evolution took a very different path.
+However, on reaching North America, its evolution took a very different path.
 The homemade baked beans recipe featured here builds on the British heritage of the dish.
-US readers be warned!
+And so, US readers, be warned!